Who must be tested for tuberculosis?

 British Virgin Islands

 If any of the above statements is true, you will be required to make an appointment for a TB test at SHS.
 Results of PPD tests from other facilities are not accepted.
 Please bring whatever related information that you may have such as X-ray reports, previous PPD tests, etc. Submission of proof of a negative IGRA blood test within the 12 months of entrance to Penn is also acceptable.
-This test can be given at SHS as an alternative to the PPD test.

 Failure to meet this requirement will result in denial of student registration privileges.